 - The need for love and affection

-- An emotional bond between parents
+- An emotional bond between parents and paternity disputes.

 - Their ability to provide the physiological and psychological needs of the child, and